-Both a calendar year and a fiscal year are comprised of a 12-month accounting period.
-Although a calendar year ends on the last day of the year (Dec.
-31), a fiscal year may end on another date.
+Both a calendar year and a fiscal year consist of a 12-month accounting period.
+A calendar year ends on the last day of the year (Dec.
+31), but a fiscal year can end on another date.
 Companies can choose the 12-month accounting period that works best for them – this is their fiscal year – regardless of whether this period coincides with the calendar year.

-This is significant when considering tax return deadlines because fiscal-year taxpayers have different filing deadlines than calendar-year taxpayers if their fiscal year ends on a date other than Dec.
+This is significant when you're considering tax return deadlines because fiscal-year taxpayers have different filing deadlines if their year ends on a date other than Dec.
 31. As a rule of thumb, fiscal-year tax returns are due on or before the fifteenth day of the fourth month after the end of an entity's fiscal year.
-If a fiscal-year due date falls on a weekend or a federal holiday, the filing deadline shifts to the next business day.
+The filing deadline shifts to the next business day when a fiscal-year due date falls on a weekend or a federal holiday.

 Tax Return Filing Deadlines

-To ensure your tax return meets its filing deadline, the IRS specifically defines what it considers "filed on time."
-If you're mailing a paper tax return, it must be properly addressed, with sufficient postage, postmarked and mailed by the due date.
-So, for example, if you're filing a Form 1040 with a due date of April 15, it must be postmarked and mailed no later than April 15.
+The IRS specifically defines what it considers to be "filed on time" to ensure that your tax return meets its filing deadline.
+A paper tax return must be properly addressed, with sufficient postage, postmarked and mailed by the due date.
+For example, it must be mailed and postmarked no later than April 15 if you're filing a Form 1040 with a due date of April 15.

-If you file the 1040 individual tax return, “individual” doesn’t imply you’re filing as a single person.
+The term “individual” for Form 1040 doesn’t imply that the taxpayer is filing as a single person.
 You can have a filing status of married, separated, head of household, widow(er) or single to file an individual tax return.
-This term simply differentiates individuals from other entities such as corporations, business partnerships, trusts and estates.
+This term simply differentiates individuals from entities such as corporations, business partnerships, trusts and estates.

-United States citizens and resident aliens who are living and working outside the U.S. or Puerto Rico and active military personnel can file their 1040 returns later than the April 15 due date for other taxpayers.
+United States citizens and resident aliens who are living and working outside the U.S. or Puerto Rico, as well as active military personnel, can file their 1040 returns later than the April due date.